judka-uriel/uriel-book/uriel_en.md

 When I finished typing on the computer the previous line about the necessity of ignoring the impediments of Satan, suddenly the computer screen unexpectedly went dark.
-But this is not surprising — Satan constantly tries to interfere.
+But this is not surprising — Satan continually tries to interfere.
 So it was in this case as well — Satan gave an impulse to err, and instead of the screen recentering button I accidentally pressed the screen lock button *Lock Screen*.